 Use this item to select the number of rows and columns used in Console Redirection for legacy OS support.
 The options are 80x24 and 80x25.

 Putty KeyPad

-This feature selects Function Keys and KeyPad settings for Putty, which is a terminal emulator designed for the Windows OS.
+Use this feature to select Function Keys and KeyPad settings for Putty, which is a terminal emulator designed for the Windows OS.
 The options are VT100, LINUX, XTERMR6, SCO, ESCN, and VT400.

 Redirection After BIOS Post